-4.2.5.5.5.
+4.3.5.5.5.
 Double Occurrence of KO or RSC

-- 4.2.5.5.1.
+- 4.3.5.5.1.
 If during a period of three months a Boxer twice loses a Bout due to KO or RSC due to a head blow (KO-H or RSC-H) (with or without loss of consciousness) or has a diagnosis of concussion, then the Boxer may not take part in Boxing or sparring for a minimum period of 30 (thirty) days after the second occurrence.
-The Boxer must follow approved GRTP protocols. - 4.2.5.5.5.2.
+The Boxer must follow approved GRTP protocols. - 4.3.5.5.2.
 If the result of a Bout is RSC because the Boxer has received heavy blows to the head (RSC-H) and the Boxer is not diagnosed with concussion, then the Boxer does not require a suspension period, although the Ringside Doctor may give a suspension if they feel it is appropriate.

-4.2.5.5.6.
+4.3.5.5.6.
 Triple Occurrence of Knockout or RSC

-4.2.5.5.6.1.
-If during a period of 12 (twelve) months the Boxer suffers three KOs (with or without loss of consciousness) or three RSCs due to the Boxer having received heavy blows to the head (KO-H or RSC-H) and the Boxer is diagnosed with concussion, then the Boxer may not take part in Boxing or sparring for a period of one year after the third occurrence.
+- 4.3.5.5.6.1.
+If during a period of twelve (12) months the Boxer suffers three Kos (with or without loss of consciousness) or three RSCs due to the Boxer having received heavy blows to the head (KO-H or RSC-H) and the Boxer is diagnosed with concussion, then the Boxer may not take part in Boxing or sparring for a period of one (1) year after the third occurrence. - 4.3.5.5.6.2.

-- 4.2.5.5.6.2.
 Any combination of KO or RSC (due to head injuries) that equals three under these circumstances qualifies for a one-year suspension.
-The Boxer must follow approved GRTP protocols. - 4.2.5.5.6.3.
-Any Boxer who has a medical restriction must not train or spar during the suspension period. - 4.2.5.5.7.
+The Boxer must follow approved GRTP protocols.

+- 4.3.5.5.6.3.
+Any Boxer who has a medical restriction must not train or spar during the suspension period. - 4.3.5.5.7.
 All protective measures must also apply if a KO and/or concussion occur during training or anywhere else.
-The Coach is responsible for reporting to the National Federation. - 4.2.5.5.8.
-If one Boxer is knocked out as a result of a head blow after "break" or "stop" and is counted up to "ten" (10), the win by disqualification does not permit this Boxer to continue boxing in the Competition. - 4.2.5.5.9.
+The Coach is responsible for reporting to the National Federation. - 4.3.5.5.8.
+If one Boxer is knocked out as a result of a head blow after "break" or "stop" and is counted up to "ten" (10), the win by disqualification does not permit this Boxer to continue boxing in the Competition. - 4.3.5.5.9.
 Boxers returning from protective sanitary measures must receive written clearance from their national medical commission and inform the IBA Head Office before returning to box.
 IBA Head Office then upload the document to the Boxers' profiles in the IBA Database.
-If the National Federation does not have any national medical commission, a neurologist or sports medicine specialist must provide the clearance. - 4.2.5.5.10.
-In the case of body blows, the rest period or the protective sanitary measures are at the discretion of the Ringside Doctor, following the Post-Bout Medical Examination.
+If the National Federation does not have any national medical commission, a neurologist or sports medicine specialist must provide the clearance. - 4.3.5.5.10.
+In the case of body blows, the rest period or the protective sanitary measures are at the discretion of the Ringside Doctor, following the Post-Bout Medical Examination. - 4.4.
+If a complaint on the eligibility of a Boxer is received during any IBA Competition, the Technical Delegate must immediately report the case to the IBA Head Office.
+If an ineligibility case is proved, the Technical Delegate must immediately disqualify the Boxer and inform the Boxer's National Federation. - 4.4.1.
+Under no circumstance will there be a redraw, if an ineligibility case is proved after the Official Draw. - 4.4.2.
+If an ineligibility case is proved after the competition begins, and the ineligible Boxer competes (and wins), only the last defeated boxer can re-enter the competition. - 4.4.3.
+The reaction in the case of disqualification for ineligibility, based on change of nationality criteria, has been expanded to all cases of ineligibility.